nyCloud/stack_edit_notes/Doc/prior_map_server.md

 }
 ```

-For getting start, you should create a lidar prior map server instance as following
+For getting started, you should create a lidar prior map server instance as following
 ```python
 from prior_map_server import LidarPriorMapServer map_server = LidarPriorMapServer('path/to/lidar/prior/map')